okraHQ/okra-js/README.md

 |  `onError`            | `Function`     | false               | Action to perform on widget Error
 |  `BeforeClose`        | `Function`     | false               | Action to perform before widget close

-## Need more options?
+## Done connecting?
+Checkout our [API Overiview](https://docs.okra.ng/docs/api-overview) and see how to use the data you've received and [other products](https://docs.okra.ng/docs/selfie-verification) you can use to create more personalized experiences for your customers!

+## Not a developer?
-Try our App Builder!
-[Click here to get started](https://dash.okra.ng/link-builder)
+Get started without writing a single line of code, Try our App Builder!
+[Click here to get started] (https://dash.okra.ng/link-builder)

 ## Other information
 For enquires and questions, contact